 Time to get to the point.
 What are the best cardio machines for burning calories and losing weight?

 We know, we know.
-Perhaps the most boring piece of equipment in the gym.
+The treadmill is perhaps the most boring piece of equipment in the gym.
 Just running, but without any of the views you might get from the outdoors.

 It doesn’t have to be as tedious as you think.
-The treadmill is also a good machine to mix things up on.
+The treadmill is also an excellent machine to mix things up.
 Experiment with those intervals.
 Try periods of higher speed and then rest.
 Play around with the incline.
 Do a mixture of it all and see the calorie burn rise.

 The stationary bike

 If you’ve got troublesome knees or are just looking for something more low impact, the bike is a great option.
 Easy and accessible, it’s a cardio machine you can put in a shift on.
 Many people think it works the legs only, but you will be engaging your upper body with the correct form.